 2020-21 FAFSA Loading and Financial Aid Award Processing Timeline

-- 2020-21 FAFSAs will be loaded into our system by December 1, 2019.
-At that time, you can login to Binghamton's portal - BU Brain, Financial Aid tab, Eligibility section - to see (1) if your FAFSA was received successfully and the date; and (2) review any "unsatisfied" requirements.
+- 2020-21 FAFSAs will be loaded into our system beginning December 1, 2019.
+If you filed, you can login to Binghamton's portal - BU Brain, Financial Aid tab, Eligibility section - to see (1) if your FAFSA was received successfully and the date; and (2) review any "unsatisfied" requirements.

 - New Undergraduate students: financial aid award offer e-notifications will be sent to the email listed on the FAFSA beginning mid-February 2020.